Economics After Neoliberalism

 Economics is in a state of creative ferment—a sense of public responsibility is bringing people into the fray.

-We believe that these are all solvable problems—at the very least, that we can make serious headway on them.
-But addressing them will require a broad and deep public discussion of new policy ideas.
+We believe that these are solvable problems—at the very least, that we can make serious headway on them.
+But addressing them will require a broad public discussion of new policy ideas.
 Social scientists have a responsibility to be part of this discussion.
-And economists—the kinds of economists who work in the leading academic centers of the country—have an indispensable role to play.
+And economists have an indispensable role to play.
 Indeed, they have already started to play it.
 Economics is in a state of creative ferment that is often invisible to outsiders.
-While the sociology of the profession—career incentives, norms, socialization patterns—often militates against engagement with the policy world, especially by younger academic economists, a sense of public responsibility is bringing people into the fray.
+While the sociology of the profession—career incentives, norms, socialization patterns—often militates against engagement with the policy world, a sense of public responsibility is bringing people into the fray.

 The tools of economics are critical to developing a policy framework for what we call “inclusive prosperity.”
-While prosperity is the traditional concern of economists, the “inclusive” modifier demands both that we consider the whole distribution of outcomes, not simply the average (the “middle class”), and that we consider human prosperity broadly, including non-pecuniary sources of well-being, from health to climate change to political rights.
-To improve the quality of public discussion around inclusive prosperity, we have organized a group of economists—the Economics for Inclusive Prosperity (EfIP) network—to make policy recommendations across a wide range of topics, including labor markets, public finance, international trade, and finance.
-The purpose of this nascent collective effort is not simply to offer a list of prescriptions for different domains of policy, but to provide an overall vision for economic policy that stands as a genuine alternative to the market fundamentalism that is often—and wrongly—identified with economics.
+While prosperity is the traditional concern of economists, the modifier “inclusive” demands both that we consider the whole distribution of outcomes, not simply the average (the “middle class”), and that we consider human prosperity broadly, including nonpecuniary sources of well-being, from health to climate change to political rights.
+To improve the quality of public discussion around inclusive prosperity, we have organized a group of economists—the Economics for Inclusive Prosperity (EfIP) network—to make policy recommendations across a range of topics, including labor markets, international trade, and finance.
+The purpose of this nascent effort is not simply to offer a list of prescriptions for different policy domains, but to provide an overall vision for economic policy that stands as an alternative to the market fundamentalism that is often—and wrongly— identified with economics.

 We personally saw the power of this identification in early 2018, when the three of us attended a workshop on “new thinking beyond neoliberalism.”
 The participants—historians, political scientists, sociologists, legal scholars, and economists—agreed that the prevailing neoliberal policy framework had failed society, resulting in monumental and growing inequality.
 All of us were horrified by the illiberal, nativist turn in our politics, fueled in part by these chasms.
 There was consensus around the need for a genuine alternative—a set of policies that were both effective and inclusive, responding to legitimate grievances without sowing deeper societal divisions.

 Although we fully embraced these aims, we found ourselves on the defensive.
-In the eyes of many, the turn towards neoliberalism is closely associated with economic ideas.
+In the eyes of many, the turn toward neoliberalism is closely associated with economic ideas.
 Leading economists such as Friedrich Hayek and Milton Friedman were among the founders of the Mont Pelerin Society, the influential group of intellectuals whose advocacy of markets and hostility to government intervention proved highly effective in reshaping the policy landscape after 1980.
-Deregulation, financialization, dismantling of the welfare state, de-institutionalization of labor markets, reduction in corporate and progressive taxation, and the pursuit of hyper-globalization—the culprits behind rising inequalities—all seem to be rooted in conventional economic doctrines.
-The discipline’s focus on markets and incentives, methodological individualism, and mathematical formalism all seem to stand in the way of meaningful, larger-scale economic and social reform.
+Deregulation, financialization, dismantling of the welfare state, deinstitutionalization of labor markets, reduction in corporate and progressive taxation, and the pursuit of hyper-globalization—the culprits behind rising inequalities—all seem to be rooted in conventional economic doctrines.
+The discipline’s focus on markets and incentives, methodological individualism, and mathematical formalism stand in the way of meaningful, large-scale reform.
 In short, neoliberalism appears to be just another name for economics.

 Neoliberalism—or market fetishism—is not the consistent application of modern economics, but its primitive, simplistic perversion.